Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

-For example, if reestablishing strong and trusting relationships with your loved ones is a primary goal, you may spend more time on this during therapy.
+For example, reestablishing strong and trusting relationships with your loved ones might be a primary goal.
+In that case, you may spend more time on this during therapy.
 Your counselor might also recommend family or group therapy to help you become a better communicator.

-Likewise, if you have a goal of pursuing a degree or a new career, your counselor may work with you to develop healthy strategies to cope with the stress that can accompany starting something new.
-Because every person is different, we believe personalization is vital to helping every client realize their own definition of long-term success.
+Likewise, you have a goal of pursuing a degree or a new career.
+In that case, your counselor may work with you to cope with the stress of starting something new.
+Because every person is different, personalization helps every client realize their own definition of long-term success.

 Your support system is another factor that addiction professionals consider when developing a unique treatment plan.
 Your network of family and friends can shape your treatment through every phase.
 Consider the role you want them to play.
 For example, you might choose an outpatient program if you have a safe place to stay.
 With support, you can more easily start outpatient behavioral counseling after detox.
 Family Therapy even allows your loved ones to play a direct role in your journey.

-Your access to behavioral health counseling after treatment can make a world of difference to your long-term recovery, which is another reason personalized addiction treatment is so important.
-If you do not have access to resources such as Alcoholics Anonymous or Narcotics Anonymous, your treatment program will need to be more comprehensive.
-For example, you may need more time in behavioral therapy to develop healthy coping mechanisms as you face the stress of everyday life.
+Your access to behavioral health counseling after treatment can make a world of difference to your long-term recovery.
+This is another reason personalized addiction treatment is so important.
+If you do not have access to resources like 12-step programs, your treatment will need to be more comprehensive.
+For example, you may need more time in behavioral therapy to develop healthy coping mechanisms.
 You may also need to seek alternative resources and guidance, perhaps through online education.
-Sharing your level of access to these resources with your medical team during rehab will allow them to design the most effective treatment plan for you.
+Sharing your access to these resources with your medical team will allow them to design the most effective treatment plan for you.

 The Sprout Approach